OpenDSA/OpenDSA/RST/en/Blockchain/EVMandGAS.rst

 Recall that a higher base fee comes with higher network congestion.
 So you might end up paying a substantial amount of money in ETH just because the network was congested at the time!
-The base fee of a transaction is the most variable number when calculating gas, so all real gas prices will be fairly reflective of this chart.
+The base fee of a transaction is the most volatile number when calculating gas, so all real gas prices will be fairly reflective of this chart.
+So you might be wondering why anyone would use Ethereum when fees get so high.
+One major benefit of Ethereum is that their fees are flat -- meaning that the fee for sending $10 versus $100,000 is the same.
-Note that Ethereum tends to stay between 1 and 10 blocks, so gas prices will very rarely spike to crazy numbers.
-Gas spikes have occured when a popular NFT is released to the public at a single date, and thousands of smart contracts are attempted to be minted at once.
+Additionally, Ethereum tends to stay between 1 and 10 blocks, so gas prices will very rarely spike to crazy numbers.
+Historically, gas price spikes have occured when a popular NFT is released to the public all at once, and thousands of smart contracts are attempted to be minted at once.

 .. _here: